jlaura/PyHAT/docs/users/installation.rst

     python setup.py develop

 This will soft link the PyHAT directory (that was previously cloned) into the `<conda_home>/envs/libpyhat/lib/python3.x/site-packages` directory.
-You are not ready to develop PyHAT.
+You are now ready to develop PyHAT.

 Build Requirements
 ------------------